AliNisarAhmed/my-notes/books/Networks/networks.md

 ### Other IP Services

 1. IP tries to prevent packets from looping forever.
 Because IP routers forward packets hop-by-hop across the Internet, it is possible for the forwarding table in a router to be wrong, causing a packet to start looping round and around following the same path.
 This is most likely to happen when the forwarding tables are changing and they temporarily get into an inconsistent state.
 Rather than try to prevent loops from ever happening – which would take a lot of complexity - IP uses a very simple mechanism to catch and then delete packets that appear to be stuck in a loop.
-To do this, IP simply adds a hop-count field in the header of every datagram.
-It is called the time to live, or TTL field.
+To do this, IP simply adds a **hop-count** field in the header of every datagram.
+It is called the **time to live, or TTL field**.
 It starts out at a number like 128 and then is decremented by every router it passes through.
 If it reaches zero, IP concludes that it must be stuck in a loop and the router drops the datagram.
 It is a simple mechanism, typical of IP – it doesn’t guarantee loops won’t happen, it just tries to limit the damage caused by a flood of endlessly looping packets in the network.
 2. IP will fragment packets if they are too long.
 IP is designed to run over any kind of link.
 Most links have a limit on the size of the packets they can carry.
 For example, Ethernet can only carry packets shorter than 1500bytes long.
 If an application has more than 1500bytes to send, it has to be broken into 1500 pieces before sending in an IP datagram.
 Now, along the path towards the destination, a 1500byte datagram might need to go over a link that can only carry smaller packets, for example 1000 bytes.
 The router connecting the two links will fragment the datagram into two smaller datagrams.
 3. IP uses a header checksum to reduce chances of delivering a datagram to the wrong destination.
 IP includes a checksum field in the datagram header to try and make sure datagrams are delivered to the right location.
 It could be quite a security problem if packets are accidentally and frequently sent to the wrong place because of a mistake by a router along the way.
 4. There are two versions of IP in use today: IPv4, which is used today by over 90% of end hosts.
 It uses the 32bit addresses you are probably familiar with.
 Because we are running out of IPv4 addresses, the Internet is in a gradual transition to IPv6, which uses 128 bit addresses instead.